Bubblin-Superbooks/we/README.md

 ### MANUSCRIPT (this repo)

-The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and other few other sanitization libraries.
+The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and a few other markup sanitization libraries.

-:point_right: This git repository is the `manuscript` whereas the final book is _live_ and served hot on production.
-This difference in the 'state of work' is part of the vocabulary when publishing with Bookiza, note.
+:point_right: Note, this git repository is the `manuscript` while the book is _live_ and served hot on the url provided on top.
+This difference in the 'state of work' is part of the vocabulary when publishing with Bookiza.

 ### FULLSCREEN MODE: